 When I was 20 I had a car accident.
 (The main action, “had a car accident”, is Preterite tense.
 The background circumstance, “I was 20”, Imperfect tense)

-4. A trick to decide between Preterite Vs Imperfect
+4. A trick to decide between Preterite Vs Imperfect in sentences with multiple verbs

 Take a moment to review the last example sentences, applying the trick.
 For example, in the first sentence, “I went out” is shorter than “there was good weather”.
 It works!